Areas of Research

-We provide the infrastructure for the development of fundamental platforms including silicon and semiconductors, nano- and micro-fabrication, mathematics, molecular medicine and pharmaceutical technologies.
+We provide the infrastructure for the development of fundamental platforms, including silicon and semiconductors, nano- and micro-fabrication, mathematics, molecular medicine and pharmaceutical technologies.

-We conduct meaningful and pioneering translational research in neurosciences, including both bench science and clinical trials that broadens our understanding of diseases such as stroke, Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), brain tumors, epilepsy, and spinal disorders.
+We conduct meaningful and pioneering translational research in neurosciences, including both bench science and clinical trials, that broadens our understanding of diseases such as stroke, Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), brain tumors, epilepsy and spinal disorders.

-At Houston Methodist, we explore new techniques and devices in order to learn how to provide personalized care from diagnosis through rehabilitation for musculoskeletal conditions such as trauma, sports injuries, degenerative diseases, infections, tumors and congenital disorders.
+At Houston Methodist, we explore new techniques and devices to learn how to provide personalized care from diagnosis through rehabilitation for musculoskeletal conditions such as trauma, sports injuries, degenerative diseases, infections, tumors and congenital disorders.

 Our investigations are designed to help develop research expertise and provide national leadership that will pave the way to fundamental improvements in patient outcomes throughout the world.

-Our goal is to advance the field of biotherapeutics to treat neurodegenerative, urological, orthopedic, and cardiovascular disorders and improve transplantation outcomes.
+Our goal is to advance the field of biotherapeutics to treat neurodegenerative, urological, orthopedic and cardiovascular disorders and improve transplantation outcomes.

 We focus on research that can minimize postoperative complications for heart, lung, liver, kidney and other organ transplantation, with a strong emphasis on immunological and biotherapeutic approaches to the preservation and protection of organ transplants.